jvieroe/dyadicdist/README.md

 of rows vary with specified `options`) as opposed to a wide `matrix` with dimensions `N * N`.

+This is a very early development version of `dyadicdist`.
+Additional functions and improved functionality will be added in the immediate future.
+Please don’t hesitate to let me know of any errors you might come across.

 ## Quick example

 A simple example with no additional illustrates the workings of